 MA, LPCC

-Outside of work, I’m usually reading (fantasy or sci-fi), climbing, or playing video games.
-I also have a background in mixed-martial arts, which definitely taught me a lot about staying present when things get uncomfortable.
-I live with my partner and our dog, with the latter somehow always knowing when I’m in a session, and not so quietly joining in.
+Outside of work, I am usually reading fantasy or sci-fi, climbing, playing video games, or spending time with friends.
+I also have a background in mixed martial arts, which taught me a lot about staying present when things get uncomfortable.
+I live with my partner, our dog who somehow always knows when I am in session, and our cat who prefers to make her presence known at 3:00 in the morning.

 Comfortable couples therapy office at Under One Roof Counseling in Westminster, Colorado, featuring a calming green space designed for relationship, trust repair, and sex therapy sessions